 Interesting Facts

-• In 1939, Roosevelt changed the date to the fourth Thursday of the last day of fall, the date has not changed since.
+- In 1939, Roosevelt changed the date to the fourth Thursday of November, and the date has not changed since.

 If you would like to join the Schwenkfelder Thanksgiving celebration, find the nearest Schwenkfelder church.
 Read on the Internet how this holiday is traditionally celebrated, and learn more about the culture and history of the sect.
 You can also visit the Schwenkfelder Heritage Center.
 Be sure to organize a meal in honor of the non-traditional Thanksgiving – it’s water, bread, two types of butter, and apples.
 Since butter is a staple on the holiday table, read about its history; you will learn a lot of amazing facts.